sgilda/windup/Rules:-Tutorial.md

 * And finally, create the rule itself.
 This is a specific high-level rule which uses high-level conditions (`JavaClass`) and operations (`Classification`).
 See their documentation for the details.
-Excuse the formatting of some rules, caused by Eclipse formatter, but it's project's requirement.
+Excuse the formatting of some rules, caused by Eclipse formatter, but it's a project's requirement.

 ```java
     @Override